 Starbucks is probably the most famous coffee brand in the world.
-Their coffee is known for its aroma, smoothness, and rich flavors.
+Their coffee is renowned for its aroma, smooth texture, and rich flavors.

 Quick Answer: Where does Starbucks get its coffee beans?

 Starbucks gets its coffee beans primarily from Latin America, Asia-Pacific, and Africa.
-The company buys coffee from 30 countries out of 70 that produce coffee.
-They choose different countries for import so they can give their customers a wide variety of unique coffee flavors.
+The company sources coffee from 30 countries out of the 70 that produce coffee, offering its customers a wide variety of unique coffee flavors.

-Starbucks chooses regions famous for their coffee plants to buy their coffee.
+Starbucks selects regions renowned for their coffee production to source its coffee.

 How many countries does Starbucks buy coffee in?

-Region and climate have an impact on how coffee tastes.
+Region and climate significantly impact the taste of coffee.
 Each country adds its own flavor to the beans.
 That is why Starbucks imports its coffee from several places.

 Getting coffee from various countries ensures a consistent supply.
-Moreover, importing beans from all over the world allows the company to offer a variety of flavors.
+Moreover, importing beans from all over the world enables the company to offer a diverse range of flavors.

-Each region has its own way of planting and harvesting coffee, giving the beans a unique flavor.
-Starbucks’ ability to retain these flavors is why it stands head and shoulders above its competitors.
+Each region has its own unique way of planting and harvesting coffee, which gives the beans a distinct flavor.
+Starbucks’ ability to retain these flavors is what sets it apart from its competitors.

 Starbucks’ favorite regions for getting coffee beans